jgomez18UCM/Localization-Text-Recognition/training/README.md

 # <b>Running Tesseract Training Tools Image</b>
-Before running the image, check the Dockerfile to ensure you have the same number of threads, or if different change the values from 12 to your exact number of threads.
-The values are "12" in the "#Bulding tesseract" section.
+Before running the image, check the Dockerfile to ensure you have the same number of threads, or if different, change the values "12" to your exact number of threads.
+These values can be find in the Dockerfile in the "#Bulding tesseract" section.

 ### Pre-work
 Copy desired files to _sharedFolder_ in order to work with them inside container, and keep persistency so they don't get deleted when container shutsdown.